 Carry an alcohol-based hand sanitizer.
-Children should wash their hands with soap and water when they can, but have a sanitizing gel or wipes with at least 60% alcohol available when soap and water aren't.
+Children should wash their hands with soap and water when they can, but you should have a sanitizing gel or wipes with at least 60% alcohol available when soap and water aren't.
 This is especially important in places where it may be difficult to get to a restroom, such as at amusement parks or even on airplanes.

 Make sure children rub hand sanitizer all over their hands until dry.
 If you can see dirt on their hands, however, hand sanitizers won't be enough.
-Hand sanitizers are dangerous for children if they swallow any, so store them in a bag safely away from small children and supervise their use.
+Hand sanitizers are dangerous for children if they swallow any, so store them in a bag safely away from small children, and supervise their use.

 Germ-Fighting Tips for Airplane Travel

-"There's no question that when kids have more contact with other people, they're more likely to get sick," Starke says.
-"But that can be anywhere where there are lots of people -- including malls, restaurants, or rest stops."
+Experts agree that when kids have more contact with other people, they're more likely to get sick.
+But that can happen anywhere there are lots of people -- including malls, restaurants, or rest stops.

-A bigger area of concern is airplane surfaces, some experts say.
-"The vast majority of infections, including respiratory infections, are passed through contact within a very short distance, not through the air," Starke says.
+A bigger concern, according to some experts, is airplane surfaces.
+The majority of infections, including respiratory infections, are passed by contact occurring within a very short distance rather than through the air.